 Tushar M. Ranchod, MD, grew up in the San Francisco Bay Area and completed his undergraduate studies at Stanford University and medical school at the University of California, San Francisco.
 Dr. Ranchod received his ophthalmology residency training at the University of Pennsylvania's Scheie Eye Institute with a subsequent fellowship in Vitreoretinal Surgery and Disease at William Beaumont Hospital in Royal Oak, Michigan.

-Dr. Ranchod has published numerous research papers and book chapters on topics including age-related macular degeneration, diabetic retinopathy, retinal laser procedures, vitreoretinal physiology, familial exudative vitreoretinopathy, and current techniques in retinal surgery.
-He has special interest in the innovation of surgical instruments to facilitate intraocular retinal procedures.
+Dr. Ranchod has published numerous research papers and book chapters on age-related macular degeneration, diabetic retinopathy, retinal laser procedures, vitreoretinal physiology, familial exudative vitreoretinopathy, and current techniques in retinal surgery.
+He has a special interest in the innovation of surgical instruments to facilitate intraocular retinal procedures.
 Dr. Ranchod founded BroadSpot Imaging Corporation, a retinal imaging startup that he led as CEO and later as Chairman of the Board until the technology was acquired in 2021.

-Dr. Ranchod has given talks at both national and international meetings and was a recipient of the prestigious Ronald G. Michels Fellowship award.
+Dr. Ranchod has given talks at national and international meetings and received the prestigious Ronald G. Michels Fellowship award.
 He is an Assistant Editor for RETINA, the leading scientific journal in the field of vitreoretinal surgery and disease.
 Dr. Ranchod is board certified by the American Board of Ophthalmology.
 Dr. Ranchod is a member of the American Society of Retinal Specialists, the American Academy of Ophthalmology, the California Medical Association, and the Alameda-Contra Costa Medical Association.
 His non-medical interests include cooking and poetry.

 Roger A. Goldberg, MD, MBA, a native of Boston, graduated from both college and medical school at Yale University.
 He completed his residency in Miami at the Bascom Palmer Eye Institute, the nation’s top eye hospital and residency-training program.
 He returned to Boston for a fellowship in Vitreoretinal Diseases and Surgery at Tufts and Ophthalmic Consultants of Boston.
 Dr. Goldberg is board certified by the American Board of Ophthalmology and is an active member of the American Society of Retinal Specialists, the Retina Society, and the American Academy of Ophthalmology.